Informations

 Rent benefits

-Tenants in all apartments owned by Byggingafélag Námsmanna can apply for rent benefit if their contract is for 6 months or more.
-Students have to apply for the rent benefits on their own, on https://hms.is/husnaedisbaetur/husnaedisbaetur/.
+Tenants in all apartments owned by Byggingafélag Námsmanna can apply for rent benefit as soon as they´ve signed their contract on www.signet.is.
+Students have to apply for the rent benefits on their own, on https://hms.is/en/loans-and-benefits/housing-benefit.

 When apartments are returned